Saugeen First Nation: Land ownership issues

 The Saugeen First Nation already owns and controls a large area of the beach (south portion) within the community of Sauble Beach, referred to by the band as Sauble Park or South Sauble Beach Park.
 In addition to the Sauble Park area, the Saugeen First Nation claims the rights to another stretch of the public beach, approximately 2 km long, west of Lakeshore Boulevard extending to a point between 1st St. South and 6th St. North.
 The matter has been in litigation since 1990 with the federal government backing the First Nation suit.

+On 4 April 2023, the Ontario Superior Court of Justice ruled that the waterfront area between 1st and 6th is part of the Saugeen reserve, owned by the Saugeen First Nation.
+The court also ruled that the Government of Canada had abrogated the 1854 Treaty by allowing the beach waterfront to be taken away from the Saugeen.
+The Town of South Bruce Peninsula council subsequently voted unanimously to appeal the court decision.
+Later in April 2023, the appeal was filed by the Town and some landowners, requesting that the Court of Appeal set aside the judgment declaring the relevant section of Sauble Beach as First Nation reserve land.
+In December 2024, the Ontario Court of Appeal upheld the decision ruling that roughly 2.2 kilometres of shoreline land be returned to the First Nation.
+The town filed an appeal with the Supreme Court of Canada, which was dismissed in August 2025.
+On July 1, 2025, the Saugeen First Nation changed the "Sauble Beach" sign to read "Saugeen Beach".

 Government

 Current band council

 In the 21st century, the Saugeen First Nations government consists of an elected chief and nine councillors.
 The current chief is Lester Anoquot.
 The nine councillors as of September 1, 2020 election are: